 Oximeters work by the principles of spectrophotometry: the relative absorption of red (absorbed by deoxygenated blood) and infrared (absorbed by oxygenated blood) light of the systolic component of the absorption waveform correlates to arterial blood oxygen saturations.
 Measurements of relative light absorption are made multiple times every second and these are processed by the machine to give a new reading every 0.5-1 second that averages out the readings over the last three seconds.

 Two light-emitting diodes, red and infrared, are positioned so that they are opposite their respective detectors through 5-10 mm of tissue.
 Probes are usually positioned on the fingertip, although earlobes and forehead are sometimes used as alternatives.
 One study has suggested that the ear lobe is not a reliable site to measure oxygen saturations.
+However, a more recent study advocated their use in patients admitted to intensive care units for coronary artery bypass surgery.
 Probes tend to use 'wrap' or 'clip' style sensors.

 Central cyanosis, the traditional clinical sign of hypoxaemia, is an insensitive marker occurring only at 75-80% saturation.
 Consequently, pulse oximetry has a wide range of applications including: